Protection You Can Trust

 The cost of the buildings insurance policy is usually included in the leaseholders’ service charges.
 This allows the freeholder to recoup the insurance costs.
 However, freeholders should ensure that they clearly communicate this to leaseholders, so they understand what their service charges include.

 A standard block insurance policy usually covers the entire building, including the individual flats within it.
 It’s an efficient way for residents association freeholders to ensure that their entire property has appropriate insurance cover.
+In conclusion, freeholder building insurance is a complex area with many factors to consider.

+Don’t hesitate to seek professional advice to ensure your insurance cover meets your needs.
 Remember, a well-chosen insurance policy is an investment in the protection and longevity of your property.
 Enquire now and take the first step towards robust and comprehensive insurance cover for your freehold property.

 FAQs: